 Strengthening the work of the UN

-In facing global challenges, efficient multilateral system with the central role of the United Nations in global governance is needed.
-The aim of the UN reform is to adapt Organization’s work and functioning to today’s reality of an interconnected world and the resulting new challenges and threats.
+To address global challenges efficient multilateral system with the central role of the United Nations in global governance is needed.
+The aim of the comprehensive UN reform is to adapt Organization’s work and functioning to today’s reality of an interconnected world and the resulting new challenges and threats.

 At the 2005 World Summit world leaders reaffirmed their commitment to a strengthened United Nations with enhanced authority and capacity to effectively and rapidly respond to the complex global challenges of our time.
 With the Organization engaged with a wide range of pressing global issues in every part of the world, a renewed, revitalized and more responsive United Nations is needed more than ever.
 UN Member States have decided on important reform steps, which are outlined in the World Summit Outcome document.
 Support was expressed for early reform of the Security Council and recommended that the Council continue to adapt its working methods.